 If the petitioning spouse is a permanent resident alien, then the visa will be subject to a quota and the alien spouse must wait for a visa number to become available.
 This is regardless of whether the alien spouse is in the U.S. or abroad.
 Once the visa becomes available, then the alien spouse can apply for adjustment of status in the U.S. or for an immigrant visa abroad.

 CAUTION: The above is a basic description of the marriage visa process.
 In addition to the above, the alien must overcome all grounds of inadmissibility.
 Before filing a visa petition for your spouse, it is crucial to consult with an experienced Immigration Attorney.
-A Central Florida marriage visa lawyer from NeJame Law can discuss these various grounds with you.
+A marriage visa lawyer in Orlando from NeJame Law can discuss these various grounds with you.

 Upon entry into the United States, the spouse can file to adjust his or her status to a lawful permanent resident.
 Thus, by coming to the United States on the K-3, your spouse can avoid the delay of waiting for the Permanent Residency Visa at the U.S. consulate.